Legal Sports Betting In Michigan

 Ready to give legal sports betting in Michigan a shot?
 You’ll need to make a deposit first.
 Now, it isn’t clear yet who will offer sports betting in MI.
 However, it’s quite certain all the banking methods will be available to Michiganders that are available in other online gambling states like New Jersey and Indiana.
 Based on that, here’s what things could look like in Michigan.

 - ACH/online banking

 Credit cards and online bank transfers are no-brainer methods you’re most likely to see.
 Universally accepted across all major sportsbooks, Visa and MasterCard holders will find it easiest to make a deposit.
-In some states, sportsbooks sometimes accept AMEX/Discover cards.
+In some states, online gambling sites sometimes accept AMEX/Discover cards.

 Even so, some banks still view sportsbook deposits as a “prohibited” transaction, despite the death of PASPA.
 Should your financial institution block your deposit attempt, there is another way.